shelvy00/Todo-React/client/README.md

 - In the terminal run npm start.
 This will run the app in development mode, on port [http://localhost:3000](http://localhost:3000).

 - The page will reload when you make changes.
-You may also see any lint errors in the console.
+You may also see errors in the console.